Die Liebe der Danae: Performance history

 The first public performance, also under Krauss, was at the Kleines Festspielhaus during the Salzburg Festival on 14 August 1952, after Strauss' death in 1949.
-It was then given at the Royal Opera House in London on 16 September 1953, under Rudolf Kempe.
+The opera was then given at the Royal Opera House in London on 16 September 1953, under Rudolf Kempe.
 The first American performance was at the University of Southern California in Los Angeles on 10 April 1964.
-It was given as part of the 1982 and 1985 summer festival seasons by The Santa Fe Opera conducted by company founder and lifelong Strauss enthusiast John Crosby.
+A new production was presented as part of the 1982 and 1985 summer festival seasons by The Santa Fe Opera, conducted by company founder and lifelong Strauss enthusiast John Crosby.
 The Semperoper in Dresden gave three performances of the opera in March 2009.
 In 2006 Renée Fleming recorded the final interlude and Danae's aria from act 3 with the Orchestra of the Mariinsky Theatre conducted by Valery Gergiev for a Decca CD entitled Homage: The Age of the Diva.
 The Bard SummerScape Festival mounted a new production of the full opera in 2011 with Meagan Miller in the title role, with the American Symphony Orchestra under the baton of Leon Botstein and directed by Kevin Newbury; it was also recorded and released commercially in digital format.